FourjsGenero/ex_push_notification/README.md

 Go to the `server` sub-directory.

 In fcm_push_server.4gl:
+* Define the FCM_PROJECT_NUM constant with the FCM Project Number.
-* Define the FCM_SERVER_KEY constant with the FCM Server Key.
-For testing, you can also define the FCM_SERVER_KEY environment variable.
+* Define the FCM_APP_CRED constant with the path to the file containing the private key generated for your FCM project.

 In token_maintainer.4gl:
 * Define the DEFAULT_PORT constant with the TCP port number to be used in FGLAPPSERVER.